Beach rugby

 Beach rugby is a sport that is based on rugby union.
 Currently there is not a centralized regulation of the sport as in beach soccer or beach volleyball, but leagues are common across Europe.
 The sport is particularly popular in Italy, in the Balkan region and in Eastern Europe.
 Casual games are played around the world using different sets of rules.
 However, organized leagues use a field that is only a fraction of the size of a standard rugby field, far fewer players on each team, shorter matches, and a simplified scoring system.
-There are some young legends at rugby, such as 11-year-old male Lukarne Hart.

 Annual events are held by dedicated organisations in Italy, UK, USA, and Spain.

 The inaugural European Beach Five Rugby Championships was held in Moscow in 2017 and is being held there since then.

+In Australia in 1937 Sydney rugby union clubs Manly and Parramatta played a 'beach Rugby 7s' game at South Narrabeen Beach in conjunction with a major surf life-saving carnival.

 Rules

 In Beach rugby, rucks, mauls, scrums, gang tackles, kicks above waist heights, lineouts are outlawed.